Nasdaq, Facebook diverge over IPO lawsuits

-Nasdaq OMX Group Inc (NDAQ.O) and investors who sued the exchange operator over Facebook Inc's (FB.O) $16 billion initial public offering have asked a judicial panel to keep their dispute separate from dozens of related shareholder lawsuits.
+July 17 Nasdaq OMX Group Inc and investors who sued the exchange operator over Facebook Inc's $16 billion initial public offering have asked a judicial panel to keep their dispute separate from dozens of related shareholder lawsuits.

-The No. 1 social network and lead underwriters Morgan Stanley (MS.N), Goldman Sachs Group Inc (GS.N) and JPMorgan Chase & Co (JPM.N) had filed a motion requesting that the various lawsuits over the IPO be grouped together in federal court in Manhattan.
+The No. 1 social network and lead underwriters Morgan Stanley, Goldman Sachs Group Inc and JPMorgan Chase & Co had filed a motion requesting that the various lawsuits over the IPO be grouped together in federal court in Manhattan.

 But in court papers filed on Monday before the U.S. Judicial Panel on Multi-District Litigation, Nasdaq and investor plaintiffs who sued it asked the panel not to combine their cases with the shareholder lawsuits against Facebook.